Metaverse-Championship/PMC_Challenges/README.md

 ### Challenges for the main event

 The details of the main challenges will be shared on 2022 December 6th 10:00 CET.
-The teams formed before will need to solve at least one from each track, in 24 hours.
+The teams formed before will need to solve at least one from each track, in 24 hours: one of them should be the team's main delivery and the two other are in proposal form.
 You can already prepare libraries and some code before the hackathon, but the final ideation and project needs to come out during the main event.

 Outline: